 Monochrome means in one colour with different shades of that colour.
 A colour can be mixed with white to make it lighter and with black to make it darker.
 It can be pretty difficult to make a picture that has only the tones and shades of one colour.

-Another way to make a monochrome picture is using a filter.
-There are several filters in Instagram you can use when uploading a picture.
-Hipstamatic has a lot of choices of black&white ‘films’ that are not exactly black&white but have a slight tone of colour.
+Another way to make a monochrome picture is by using a filter.
+There are several filters on Instagram you can use when uploading a picture.
+Hipstamatic has a lot of choices of black and white ‘films’ that are not exactly black and white but have a slight tone of colour.

 Adobe Photoshop has a colour setting to create duotones.
 This is a combination of black and just one colour.
 In cyanotype printing, this effect is also attainable.

 In iPhoneography, there are several apps to make a colour splash.
 Examples are Paletta for Android and Photo Splash photo editor app for the iPhone.

 The picture is made black and white and where you put your finger on the screen the original colour will reappear.
 In some apps it works the other way around: you touch the screen everywhere you want it black and white.

 You can also think of ‘colour splash’ as one little part of exuberant colour in an overall greyish photograph, giving you a lot of fun taking pictures.

 Look at the colour wheel and draw an imaginary line over yellow and purple.
 On one side are the warm colours, with reddish-orange as the warmest and on the other side are the cold colours with greenish-blue as the coldest one.

 Medieval painters already knew that the use of warm and cold colours was a way of suggesting depth, the atmospheric perspective.